 If the writers aren't particularly subtle, the nerd will be primarily obsessed with statistics and have no real passion for the game itself, a disconnect which might be lampshaded with a Gretzky Has the Ball type comment.
 A more committed nerd, however, will frequently have a game on his radio or television and can speak eloquently and at length to his friends about the sport's aesthetic beauty, its historical minutiae, and the intricacies of its gameplay.

-, at least to an extent.
 The nature of the game lends itself to easily analyzable statistics (a baseball game is basically a series of discrete, independent events, as opposed to the inter-connected ebb and flow of many other sports), advances in computing power have made those stats even easier to break down and the rise of the Internet has made them easy to acquire, often at no cost.
 Even before the rise of sabermetrics, or the analysis of baseball statistics, the game was immensely popular among poets, novelists, and other literary and intellectual types due to its leisurely pace and pastoral, agrarian mythos.

 If the writer himself isn't that much into baseball, this will be guaranteed to result in a case of Artistic License – Sports.